 Between July 1, 2021 and June 30, 2022, Halifax's population grew by 4.5%, the largest annual increase the city has seen in decades.
-This growth rate is the second-fastest across Canada's 35 largest cities, behind only Moncton, and is driven by migration and urbanization.
-During this period, international migration was the largest source of new residents in Halifax, representing 60% of the total, while interprovincial migration represented 38%.
-This is the highest number of interprovincial migrants Halifax has ever seen.
-Net natural population growth contributed 2% of the population growth in this period, while intraprovincial migration contributed a loss of less than 1% in the population growth.
+This per capita growth rate is the second fastest across Canada's 35 largest cities, behind only Moncton, and is driven by immigration and urbanization.
+During this period, international migration was the largest source of new residents, representing 60% of the total, while interprovincial migration represented 38%.
+This is the highest number of interprovincial migrants Halifax has ever experienced.
+Net natural growth contributed 2% of the growth in this period, while intraprovincial net migration contributed a loss of less than 1%.